Subaru-PFS/doc/services/services.rst

 You can find `manual for editing PBworks <http://usermanual.pbworks.com/>`_.

-Public Web Site at pfs.ipmu.jp
+Public Web Site at pfs.ipmu.jp (http)
 ------

 Public project information is at http://pfs.ipmu.jp , such as list of meetings, list of publications, and instrument parameters.

-PFS project internal website (pfs.ipmu.jp)
+PFS project internal website (https pfs.ipmu.jp)
 ------

-Every contents at https://pfs.ipmu.jp/ are project only, and you will be required to log in to view pages.
+Every contents at https://pfs.ipmu.jp/ are project only, and you need to log in to view pages.

-If you have any issue on this site, contact administrator at pfs at pfs.ipmu.jp .
+If you have any issue on this site, refer
+`lost account or change password section <account.rst#lost-account-or-change-password>`_.

 ======
 Login and user account